anon-blue/anon.blue/README.txt

               chingchonglinglongtingtognggnkfdsksjssdgsisajazjsnsasnx
                                            kljlkjlkjlkjlklkkkkkjohiuhgjhgkj
-                                   the fyuckuwant?  anyone here? whats up man
+                                   the fyuckuwant?  anyone here? whats up man id k how to really use this interesting concept yea u should aaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa this =========°=°°°°°=============>   call
-       saaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa this =========°=°°°°°=============>   call
                                                               (408) 531-7839
                                                               ask for sadok
                                                               tell him his pup
                                                               is cute ( husky )
-                                             ys  just here   ask him if miami
+                                             ys  just here i ask him if miami
-                                                             is a nice place to
+i am here now i want to leave the miami guy in place         is a nice place to
                                                              live